ramy-ahmed/bikeshare/README.md

 You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 In this project, you'll write code to provide the following information:

-#1 Popular times of travel (i.e., occurs most often in the start time)
+### 1 Popular times of travel (i.e., occurs most often in the start time)

 - most common month
 - most common day of week
 - most common hour of day

-#2 Popular stations and trip
+### 2 Popular stations and trip

 - most common start station
 - most common end station
 - most common trip from start to end (i.e., most frequent combination of start station and end station)

-#3 Trip duration
+### 3 Trip duration

 - total travel time
 - average travel time

-#4 User info
+### 4 User info

 - counts of each user type
 - counts of each gender (only available for NYC and Chicago)
 - earliest, most recent, most common year of birth (only available for NYC and Chicago)

-## How to run this project
+## How to run this project?

+You will need to have csv data files called (chicago.csv, new_york_city.csv, washington.csv)

-This project is depending on conda, you have to have a [https://conda.io/projects/conda/en/latest/user-guide/install/index.html]conda installed
+This project is depending on conda, you have to have a [conda installed](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)

 ```
 conda env create --file bikeshare_env.yml